jenkinsci/anchore-container-scanner-plugin/README.md

 ## Plugin Usage

-The plugin uses Anchore Engine to scan a container image.
-It interacts with Anchore Engine over the published API.
+The plugin uses Anchore to scan a container image.
+It interacts with your Anchore deployment via its API.
 The usage model generally conforms to the following flow:

-1. A Jenkins job will build a container image, and push the image to a registry that is pre-configured in the Anchore Engine (see pre-requisites below)
+1. A Jenkins job will build a container image, and push the image to a registry that is pre-configured in your Anchore deployment (see pre-requisites below)
-2. The anchore build step will interact with the Anchore Engine by 'adding' the image (which instructs the Anchore Engine to pull the image from the registry), and then performing a policy evaluation check on the image.
+2. The anchore build step will interact with your Anchore deployment by 'adding' the image (which instructs your Anchore deployment to pull the image from the registry), and then performing a policy evaluation check on the image.
 The build step can optionally be configured to fail the build if the policy evaluation results in a 'STOP' action.
 3. The plugin will store the resulting policy evaluation results with the job, for later inspection/review

 The plugin can be used in Freestyle and Pipeline jobs.